CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (2) An official graduate school transcript in a signed, sealed envelope; and

-(j) The board shall approve or deny the proposed “Candidate for Licensure: Supervision Agreement” within a reasonable time, not to exceed 120 days from:
+(j) The board shall approve or deny the proposed “Candidate for Licensure: Supervision Agreement” within 60 days of receipt of the application and all supporting documents.

 (k) The “Candidate for Licensure: Supervision Agreement” shall be denied if: